Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Forecasting Framework

 \section{Forecasting Framework}

-This section introduces the core components of our controlled tension–injection forecasting methodology.
+This section defines the ingredients of the controlled tension--injection framework used in the present analysis.
 We first define the tension parameters used to characterize probe-specific inconsistencies in cosmological inference.
 We then describe the controlled injection scheme by which these inconsistencies are implemented in otherwise self-consistent BAO, CMB, and SNe mock datasets.
 Finally, we present the unified MCMC and Fisher-analysis pipeline through which the injected tensions propagate into posterior distortions of $(\oo,\wa,\wpp)$ and related cosmological parameters.